Statute Law Revision and Civil Procedure Act 1883: Subsequent developments

 The repeal of the Court of Chancery (England) Act 1850 (13 & 14 Vict. c.
 35) was commented on.
 While this statute was ostensibly repealed, Order XXXIV, rule 5 of the New Rules specifically preserved its procedural aspects.
 This created an unusual situation where, despite the formal repeal, the practical effect remained largely unchanged, as the new rule maintained the same procedure for stating special cases as had existed under the original statute.

-The repeal of enactments mentioned in Part II of the schedule to the Civil Procedure Repeal Act 1879 (42 & 43 Vict. c.
+The repeal of enactments mentioned in part II of the schedule to the Civil Procedure Acts Repeal Act 1879 (42 & 43 Vict. c.
 59) by section 4 of the act was criticised for their complexity, specifically where multiple enactments served the same purpose, serving to "incumber the Statute-book".
 For example, the Supreme Court of Judicature received powers under the Insolvent Debtors Relief (No. 2) Act 1728 (2 Geo.
 2. c.
 22) and the Set-off Act 1734 (8 Geo.
 2. c.
 24) that established the right of set-off for mutual debts in legal actions, through the Rules of Court 1875, and the County Court through the County Court Rules in 1876.
-These acts were affected by the Civil Procedure Repeal Act 1879 (42 & 43 Vict. c.
+These acts were affected by the Civil Procedure Repeal Act 1879 (c.
 59) and these provisions were further extended to the Court of the County Palatine of Lancaster and other inferior civil courts by section 7 of the act.

 There were significant challenges following the passing of the act, leading to several court cases.
 As to the preamble, see Hanak v Green.
 As to section 6, see Buckley v Hull Docks.
 As to the effect of the act on Lord Cairns' Act (21 & 22 Vict. c.
 27), see Leeds Industrial Co-operative Society v Slack.
 In Snelling v.
 Pulling (Law Times, Jan.
 31, 1885), statutes marked as "repealed" remained effectively in force for certain purposes.
 For example, despite the Civil Procedure Acts Repeal Act 1879 (42 & 43 Vict. c.
 59), which was meant to repeal earlier procedural rules, the court determined that some prior legal principles maintained their binding effect.
 A similar issue arose in Sargant v.
-Collyer (51 L. T. Rep. N. S. 723), where the Court of Appeal emphasised that despite the formal repeal of Lord Cairns' Act (21 & 22 Vict. c.
+Collyer (51 L. T. Rep. N. S. 723), where the Court of Appeal emphasised that despite the formal repeal of Lord Cairns' Act (c.
 27) by the act, certain jurisdictional powers were preserved through section 5 of the act.
 This created confusion particularly regarding the Palatine Court of Lancaster and other local courts.

 The preamble, section 2 from "It shall" to the end of the section, section 4, section 5, section 6(a) and section 6(b) and the schedule to the act except the entries as to the Perpetuation of Testimony Act 1842 (5 & 6 Vict. c.
 69) and Chancery Amendment Act 1858 (21 & 22 Vict.) c.
 27 was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1898 (61 & 62 Vict. c.
 22).